-Conjugated estrogens (Injection)
+Conjugated estrogens (By injection)

 Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz)